mentalisttraceur/errnoname/README.md

 # `errnoname` - The `errno` Name Library

-Finally, a way to get the symbolic name of `errno`!

-`errnoname` is

-1. A C library that provides a way to get the symbolic name string for each `errno` integer value.
+`errnoname` is a C library that provides a way to get the symbolic name for each `errno` integer value.

-2. A list of `errno` names in use on many operating systems.

-3. A handful of simple scripts for gathering that list of `errno` names and generating the library code from it.

 # Usage